keu/docs/guides/airflow-dbt.md

 ---
 title: "Integrating Airflow and dbt"
 sidebar_label: "Integrating Airflow and dbt"
-description: "Running dbt models in your Airflow DAGs."
+description: "Run dbt models in your Airflow DAGs."
-id: airflow.dbt
+id: airflow-dbt
-tags: ["DAGs", "Integrations"]
+keywords: [DAGs, Integrations]
 ---

 [dbt](https://getdbt.com/) is an open-source library for analytics engineering that helps users build interdependent SQL models for in-warehouse data transformation.
 As ephemeral compute becomes more readily available in data warehouses thanks to tools like [Snowflake](https://snowflake.com/), dbt has become a key component of the modern data engineering workflow.
 Now, data engineers can use dbt to write, organize, and run in-warehouse transformations of raw data.